 Students may enroll in 100/1000-level or 200/2000-level courses, which are letter-graded courses of instruction, or for 300/3000-level courses, which may be individual courses of reading and research, graduate seminars, or direction of the dissertation.
-Courses at the 300/3000 level are graded only satisfactory (SAT) or unsatisfactory (UNS) at the discretion of the academic department.
+300/3000 level courses are graded satisfactory/unsatisfactory (SAT/UNSAT), but at the academic department's discretion, TIME-equivalent courses may be marked as ungraded (NOG).
 Students enroll in courses equaling 16 credits.

 - Degree candidates may register for up to six courses (24 credits) in each term without paying additional tuition at the per-course rate.

 - Students are strongly encouraged to not enroll in courses that meet at the same time or overlapping times.

 - A graduate student may enroll in courses labeled “Primarily for Undergraduates” with instructor approval; normally, these courses will not count toward the minimum course requirements for a higher degree.